EQUAL OPPORTUNITIES POLICY

 The items on the above list of unacceptable behaviours are considered to be disciplinary offences within Talent Search and can lead to disciplinary action being taken.
 Talent In Training does, however, encourage staff to resolve misunderstandings and problems informally wherever possible, depending on the circumstances.
 However, whether dealt with informally or formally, it is important for staff who may have caused offence to understand that it is no defence to say that they did not intend to do so, or to blame individuals for being over sensitive.
 It is the impact of the behaviour, rather than the intent, that counts, and that should shape the solution found both to the immediate problem and to preventing further similar problems in the future.

 Complaints of discrimination

-Talents Search will treat seriously all complaints of unlawful discrimination on any forbidden grounds made by employees, trustees, clients or other third parties and will take action where appropriate.
+Talents In Training will treat seriously all complaints of unlawful discrimination on any forbidden grounds made by employees, trustees, clients or other third parties and will take action where appropriate.